mjpekala/bio-segmentation-dense/README.md

 # Dense Image Classification for Segmentation

 Some codes for segmenting images via per-pixel (or dense) classification.
 The core idea is based on semantic segmentation [Long et al.] and we borrow the architecture from [Ronneberger et al.].
 Currently this code assumes grayscale images and works for binary or multi-class problems.
-Note this code was written in the authors' spare time and consequently is not a polished product (see disclaimers below).
+Note this code was written in the author's spare time so YMMV.

 ## Quick Start